rahmatullah99/CleanArchitectureEcommerceApp/README.md

 Tech stack - Kotlin, Coroutines, Clean Architecture, Retrofit, Viewmodel, Hilt, Livedata & Glide

-An E-Commmerce using the latest tech to buy items of different categories.
+An E-Commmerce using the latest tech and payment integration to buy items of different categories.